 What Is Benchmarking?

-Benchmarking is the process of comparing your own organization, operations, or processes against other organizations in your industry or in the broader marketplace.
+Benchmarking is the process of comparing your own organization, its operations or processes against other organizations in your industry or in the broader marketplace.
 Benchmarking can be applied against any product, process, function or approach in business.
-Common focal points for benchmarking initiatives include: measures of time, quality, cost and effectiveness and customer satisfaction.
+Common focal points for benchmarking initiatives include measures of time, quality, cost and effectiveness, and customer satisfaction.

-The intent of benchmarking is to compare your own operations versus competitors and to generate ideas for improving processes, approaches and technologies to reduce costs, increase profits and strengthen customer loyalty and satisfaction.
+The intent of benchmarking is to compare your own operations to that of competitors and to generate ideas for improving processes, approaches, and technologies to reduce costs, increase profits and strengthen customer loyalty and satisfaction.
 Benchmarking is an important component of continuous improvement and quality initiatives, including Six Sigma.

 Why Should Your Firm Benchmark?